KateFavre/Inventory-Application-Java-Springboot/README.md

-added line 31 in BootStrapData.java to add InhousePartRespository changed line 34 to include InhousePartRepository in BootStrapData.java added line 38 in BootStrapData.java to include InhousePartRepository added line 44 to initialize inhouseparts list in BootStrapData.java
+added line 31 in BootStrapData.java to add InhousePartRespository changed line 34 to include InhousePartRepository in BootStrapData.java added line 38 in BootStrapData.java to include InhousePartRepository added line 44 to have if statement to check if partRespository is empty before adding parts in BootStrapData.java

 changed line 45 in BootStrapData.java to add new outsourced part called strings changed line 46 in BootStrapData.java to set part name to Guitar Strings